-In this tutorial we will show you how to disable SELinux on CentOS 8.
+In this tutorial, we will show you how to disable SELinux on CentOS 8.
 For those of you who didn’t know, Security-Enhanced Linux (SELinux) is a Linux feature that provides the mechanism for supporting access control security policies.
-By default, when you installed the linux operation system, The SELinux service is enabled, As some softwares do not support SELinux that the state is enable, So you need to disable or turn off the SELinux config.
+By default, when you installed the Linux operation system, The SELinux service is enabled, As some software does not support SELinux that the state is enabled, So you need to disable or turn off the SELinux config.

 Following are the modes in SELinux:

-- Enforcing Mode: Here in this mode, SELinux is enabled and access allowed following SELinux Rules.
+- Enforcing Mode: Here in this mode, SELinux is enabled and access is allowed following SELinux Rules.

 - Permissive Mode: In this mode, SELinux allows applications whatever they want to do.
 If they are doing things that are not allowed in SELinux Rules then it will keep logs for that.